newrelic/newrelic-prometheus-configurator/charts/newrelic-prometheus/README.md

 ### Default kubernetes jobs configuration

 By default some kubernetes objects are discovered and scraped by prometheus.
-Taking into account the snippet from `values.yaml` bellow:
+Taking into account the snippet from `values.yaml` below:

 ```yaml
 config: